Managerial and Professional Job Function Inventory (MPJFI)

 13. Self-Development and Improvement

-assess one’s own strengths and weaknesses and coordinating personal
+assess one’s own strengths and weaknesses and coordinating personal career

 goal with organizational needs.